-Harvard Business Review recognized Fiske, Cuddy, & Glick’s warmth-competence model as a Breakthrough Idea for 2009.
+Harvard Business Review recognized Fiske, Cuddy, & Glick’s stereotype competent model as a Breakthrough Idea for 2009.

 In 2011, Dr. Glick received Lawrence University’s annual Excellence in Scholarship Award to recognize his outstanding scholarly contributions.